 Sometimes, a jurisdiction decides not to perform an autopsy when a person passes away.
 This can be troubling for surviving family members who want to know why their loved one isn’t with them anymore.
 By traveling to funeral homes throughout the country, Dr. Chundru is able to perform private autopsies, without sacrificing a family’s desire for an open-casket viewing or funeral service.

 Sometimes, a death may be the result of homicide and eventually lead to a criminal trial.
 In this case, both prosecutors and attorneys representing a defendant may desire a second autopsy with a second opinion as to the cause and time of death.
 Commonly performed after a funeral or cremation by reviewing the original Medical Examiner’s or Coroner’s notes and subsequent reports, this second autopsy can take place months or even years after a homicide victim has passed.

 If a person was receiving medical care near or at the time of his or her death, surviving family members might question whether the right steps were taken to care for their loved one.
 Often a first step in determining whether or not a medical malpractice case will be pursued, a medical record review can be requested by a family member, physician, healthcare facility, or insurer.
 This allows an unbiased, trained set of eyes to review all documents related to the deceased patient’s care to determine if negligence took place, or if the physician or healthcare facility may be liable.
 Oftentimes when negligence is found, Dr. Chundru continues to work with the requesting party as a forensic medical witness in a subsequent trial.

 Investigating a Medical Malpractice Case

-When a medical malpractice case is being pursued, Dr. Chundru is often called on by attorneys for both plaintiffs and defendants to investigate the case, then testify to his findings as a forensic expert witness.
+When a medical malpractice case is being pursued, Dr. Chundru is often called on by attorneys for plaintiffs and defendants to investigate the case, then testify his findings as a forensic expert witness.